marijacveevska/TimeSeries_Ecommerce_vs_PhysicalMarket/README.md

   - **Forecasted Sales (2027)**: $559,325
   - **Growth (2022-2027)**: 84.5%

 This project demonstrates the effective application of different time series and regression models to forecast sales in E-commerce and Physical Markets.
-The insights derived can guide strategic decision-making and business growth planning.
+The insights derived can guide strategic decision-making and business growth planning.\

+Dataset - Combined data sources from census.gov and statista.com